Electroforming a toy soldier

 c) Using an airbrush to spray on our Conductive Ink (hi-grade)

 Charge your airbrush with our Conductive Ink (hi-grade).

 Spray on a fine layer of our Conductive Ink (hi-grade).
-You only need a few drops of ink – just enough to cover the bottom of the airbrush well.
+You only need a small amount of ink.
 Spray at a distance of 5-6 cm and apply only enough to block out the underlying surface of the object.
-One layer of ink is is usually enough.
+Leave to air dry for 30 minutes before apply a second coat.

 Stage 2.
 Preparing your electroforming equipment

-a) Working out the amps for the Tank Plating Rectifier and electroforming times
+a) Working out the amps for the MF Rectifier and electroforming times